top of page

 What is AuDHD?

-AuDHD (Autistic ADHD) is when autism and ADHD occur together in an individual.
-While ADHD is linked to impulsivity, inattention, and hyperactivity, autism is associated with sensory sensitivities, routine-based thinking, and social difficulties.
+AuDHD (Autistic ADHD) occurs when autism and ADHD coexist in an individual.
+ADHD is linked to impulsivity, inattention, and hyperactivity.
+In contrast, autism relates to sensory sensitivities, routine-based thinking, and social difficulties.

 Common Symptoms of AuDHD in Women